How to Create Passive Income from Real Estate

 • It requires a large upfront investment.

-• If your borrowers don’t make their payments, the foreclosure process could be messy.
+• If your borrowers don’t make their payments, foreclosing on the property could be messy.

 Hard money loans are direct, private loans given to real estate investors.
 Unlike notes, which are typically set in standard mortgage durations of 10 or 30 years, hard money loans are short-term, typically maturing in under two years.
 For this reason, hard money loans are well-suited to fix-and-flip situations.
 You lend cash to a flipper who repays you upon completion of the project.

-The benefits to passive income through hard money loans:
+The benefits of passive income through hard money loans:

 • High interest rates.